 “The goal is to make children and parents feel confident enough and safe enough to walk to school,” said Vibeke Fredrikke Rørholt, the creator of the Traffic Agent app.
 She described a call from an excited mother: “Her child reported that he could not cross a street because of some overgrown bushes, and two days later, the bushes were gone.
 Now he walks by and says, ‘I did this, mom.’
 He’ll be a person who trusts his community and his municipality to fix things for him.”

 The city wants more of its 44,000 school-age children to walk or cycle to school, as part of plans to make the centre free of cars by 2019.
-To achieve that, its first priority was to make the streets safer.
+Its first priority was to make the streets safer.

 Oslo’s Agency of Urban Environment, the Institute for Transport Economics, the Education Authority and Capgemini Norge, a consulting and technology company, collaborated to create the interactive app.
 Rørholt, who works at the Urban Environment Agency, also worked with schools, who get access to their pupils’ data.